thomlake/pytorch-attention/README.md

 each item in the batch.
 Appropriate masks will be created from these lists.

 Note that the size of output does not depend on the number of context vectors.
-Because of this context positions are truly unaccounted for in the output.
+Because of this, context positions are truly unaccounted for in the output.

 References
 ----------